ezriharmusial/LastMessengerS/src/lib/md-collections/artists/chuzzykeys.md

   - Accoustic Guitar
   - Saxophone
   - Xylophone
-experience: His audience can expect a quality sensational and outstanding performance.
+experience:  a quality sensational and outstanding performance
-vision: "His vision is to be a very rich and famous artist. "
+vision: to be a very rich and famous artist
-mission: His mission is to help other upcoming good artists grow.
+mission: to help other upcoming good artists grow
-inspiration: "He finds inspiration anywhere at all. "
+inspiration: in anywhere at all
-birthdate: Oct 16th 98
 meaning: keyboard music instrument recognition
 genres:
   - Afrobeat